Average Energy Bills in the UK (2026): What Households Are Really Paying

 ★★★★★ Trustpilot

-“Solar4Good provided excellent service from beginning to end within 2 weeks.
-Their advice and professionalism with guiding me through the best suitable solar panels and battery that will suit me now and for the future were excellent.” — Verified customer
+“Solar4Good provided excellent service from beginning to end within two weeks.
+Their advice and professionalism in guiding me through the best suitable solar panels and battery to suit me now and for the future were excellent.”

 How to Cut Your Energy Bills in 2026